 Top of the Baths – As the name suggests, there is a bar with a pool located just up the hill from the famous Baths on the South End of the island.
 Take a plunge to cool off and then try the Mango Daiquiris.
 Follow the trail to the parking area at the top of the hill.

 Gorda Peak – This moderate/easy trail is accessible from the top of the highest peak from the road and will require transport to get there.
-There are 2 trails of one is short (about 800ft) and the other climbs steadily to the peak where a treehouse platform awaits you for a 360 degree spectacular view of most of the surrounding islands.
-The trail starts well groomed but steep and then evens out with more of a footpath to the top.
+There are 2 trails of one is short (about 800ft) and the other climbs steadily to the peak where a treehouse platform awaits you for a 360° spectacular view of most of the surrounding islands.
+The trail starts well-groomed but steep and then evens out with more of a footpath to the top.
 This trail takes about 25 min one way.
 The views are rewarding and worth the effort.
-Note: Comfortable hiking shoes suggested.
+Note: Comfortable hiking shoes are suggested.

 Bitter End Yacht Club – This famous yacht club has so much to offer.
-From hiking, shopping, great restaurants and water sport rental to a few bars like The Crawl Pub along the pretty walkway that follows the bay around to Biras Creek where there is The Fat Virgin restaurant and bar right on the water serving drinks and good cheese burgers.
+From hiking, shopping, great restaurants, and water sports rental to a few bars like The Crawl Pub along the pretty walkway that follows the bay around to Biras Creek where there is The Fat Virgin restaurant and bar right on the water serving drinks and good cheeseburgers.

 Sandbox Bar & Grill – Located on Prickly Pear island in the North Sound of Virgin Gorda.
-A long beach with volleyball net and sun loungers available after you purchase an ice cold beverage.
-This beach is great to hang out after you swim up or kayak to the bar.
+A long beach with a volleyball net and sun loungers is available after you purchase an ice-cold beverage.
+This beach is great to hang out with after you swim up or kayak to the bar.